 We’ve all heard of Google’s ads delivery service–you’ve definitely seen their ads before.

 By running a simple, short, and inexpensive (probably free) campaign, you can direct potential clients to a simple landing page where they can order (or preorder) your product.

 All you need is a very basic website so customers can leave orders and maybe a few, simple images of the product.
 The rest is simply a matter of running an ad on Facebook or through Google’s AdWords.

-In fact, Google usually provides a free credit to run your first ad through their service, which is a great way to nab some initial sales.
+In fact, Google usually provides free credit to run your first ad through its service, which is a great way to nab some initial sales.

 In return, you’ll get invaluable insights into the value proposition of your service or product as well as consumer interest.

 If a $50 ad credit yields no sales or, at the least, website traffic, then maybe your product could use a different twist.